1972 Montreal Museum of Fine Arts robbery: Robbery

-It had taken them almost an hour and a half to gain entry to the museum.
-Shortly after they did, around 1:30 a.m., one of the three guards on duty was walking to the kitchen to get some tea.
-He encountered the thieves, their faces covered by ski masks, who fired both barrels of a pump action shotgun into the ceiling to get his attention and made him lie down on the floor.
-The noise brought the other two guards, who were unable to overpower the thieves, and soon all three guards were taken to a lecture hall where they were bound and gagged.
+It had taken them almost an hour and a half to gain entry.
+Shortly after they did, around 1:30 a.m., one of the three guards on duty was walking to the kitchen to get some tea when he encountered two thieves.
+Their faces were covered by ski masks but their long hair was visible; both about 5 ft 6 in tall.
+One fired both barrels of a pump action shotgun into the ceiling to get the guard's attention and made him lie down on the floor.
+The noise brought the other two guards, who were unable to overpower the thieves.
+All three guards were taken to a lecture hall and bound and gagged.
+The captive guards recalled hearing, but not seeing, a third thief speak to others in French.

-There, one of the robbers, who carried a .38-caliber Smith & Wesson handgun, stood guard while the other two removed paintings, jewellery and figurines from their displays and brought them to the museum's shipping department.
-The thieves originally seemed to have planned to leave via the same skylight they had come in through, but eventually concluded it would take too much time to put together a system of pulleys to get themselves and the stolen artwork out.
-After finding that one of the guards had a set of keys to one of the museum's panel trucks, they decided instead to flee that way.
+In the lecture hall, one robber stood guard with a .38-caliber Smith & Wesson handgun while the other two removed paintings, jewellery and figurines from their displays and brought them to the museum's shipping department.
+The thieves originally seemed to have planned to leave via the same skylight, but eventually concluded it would take too much time to put together a system of pulleys to get themselves and the stolen artwork out.
+After finding that one guard had a set of keys to one of the museum's panel trucks, they fled that way.